attaryz/pkg-version/README.md

   * Folder exclusion for large projects
   * Custom pattern exclusion for granular control
   * Automatic exclusion of lock files (package-lock.json, composer.lock, etc.)
+* Package Management Context Menu:
+  * Right-click on dependencies to see available actions
+  * Remove packages directly from the tree view
+  * View detailed package information in a webview panel
+  * Update packages with a single click
 * Improved user interface:
   * Enhanced options menu with intuitive icons
   * Organized command grouping for better usability